Introduction

 Mentality and motivation

 Exercise is more than just a physical activity; it is a mental discipline that requires dedication, patience and a positive attitude.
-By seeing exercise as a means to achieve a better version of myself, I find the motivation to keep going even when it's challenging.
+By seeing exercise as a means to achieve a better version of myself, I find the motivation to continue even when it's challenging.
 It's about valuing and caring for your body, understanding its needs and limits, and constantly striving for improvement.
 This mentality is essential to maintaining a lifelong commitment to physical wellness.
-It is also important to remember that there will be many days where you don't feel quite ready to train, which is completely normal, but the most important thing then is to turn up and do a possibly lighter training session.
+It is also important to remember that there will be many days when you don't feel quite ready to train, which is completely normal, but the most important thing then is to turn up and do a possibly lighter training session.
 Remember, you never regret having trained!

 Proposal for a training program